Blog

 How do I find an SSP practitioner?

-At this time, the most direct way to find a practitioner for the Safe and Sound Protocol is to be matched with a practitioner by Unyte, the company that distributes the playlist, through this form.
+At this time, the most direct way to find a practitioner for the Safe and Sound Protocol is to be matched with one by Unyte, the company that distributes the playlist, through this form.

 The SSP is currently a conjunctive intervention.